FAQ - About My Property

 There are two different types of accessory uses that serve as dwelling units, and each has its own criteria for permitting:

 Accessory Dwelling Units (ADUs, also referred to as a mother-in-law apartments) are generally allowed in most residential zones within the urban growth areas of Lacey, Olympia and Tumwater, but are very limited in unincorporated Thurston County.

 Family Member Units are generally allowed in most residential zones within unincorporated Thurston County, but not in the urban growth areas of Lacey, Olympia and Tumwater.
 Family Member Units are temporary mobile/manufactured or modular homes that house a family member.

 The first step is to know your zoning and lot size.
 Contact the Permit Assistance Center and we'll be happy to help.

 The Permit Assistance Center maintains records for unincorporated Thurston County only.
-Please visit our request for information page.
-Also see the quick-tools bar on our home page to get property information online (hover over the icons for a description).
+See the quick-tools bar on our home page to get property information online (hover over the icons for a description).

 Customers need to fill out an application for a boundary line adjustment.
 Click here for the applications and an information bulletin (SA 023).

 Click here to find out how to get an address.

 Please click here for contact information.

 This page last updated: